If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 A specialist mental health charity providing free counselling and therapy for women who have experienced domestic abuse.

-The Financial Support Line for Victims of Domestic Abuse is run in partnership between Surviving Economic Abuse (SEA) and Money Advice Plus.
-It offers specialist advice to victim-survivors of domestic abuse in financial difficulty.
+The Financial Support Line for Victims of Domestic Abuse is run by Money Advice Plus with support from Surviving Economic Abuse.
+It offers specialist advice to anyone experiencing domestic abuse who is in financial difficulty.

 Offers specialist debt and benefit advice.
 Can offer case work and support to people in financial difficulty within their area.
-Works with SEA running the Financial Support Line for Victims of Domestic Abuse (see above).
+Runs the Financial Support Line for Victims of Domestic Abuse with support from Surviving Economic Abuse (see above).

 0800 138 7777 (Mon–Fri, 8am–6pm)